Pazoia/react-website-tennis-club/README.md

   - ✅ Make the registration form mobile friendly
   - ✅ Registration form validates email and password before submiting user details
   - ✅ Registration form inform user if any invalid details were entered and where
+  - ✅ When user click register form navigates to members list

 - **Members list component**